Ricardo Centurión: Second spells at Genoa and Racing and further loan spells

 In the summer of 2017, Centurión signed with Italian club Genoa for the second time.
 He once again had a difficult experience with the team, making only three league appearances for the club, and two in the Coppa Italia, before being sold to Racing Club once again in January 2018, for €6 million.

 After arguing with Racing's manager during a match, and being left out of the squad as a result, in June 2019, Centurión was loaned out to Mexican side Atlético San Luis; however, after a difficult first part of the season and a lack of playing time, he asked to leave the club and return to Argentina in November.

 In January 2020, he was sent on loan to Vélez Sarsfield for the remainder of the 2019–20 season, who inserted a clause into his contract stating that it would be terminated if he were to be accused of gender violence.

 Centurión was traded to Barracas Central in February 2023, on loan from Vélez Sársfield after his tenure in San Lorenzo de Almagro.
 Centurión had previously returned to Vélez Sarsfield but manager Alexander Medina did not him into account so he was training with the reserve teams.

 In March 2025, he permanently joined Bolivian Primera División side Oriente Petrolero, signing a contract until the end of the year.

+In January 2026, he became a player for Racing de Córdoba, of the Primera B Nacional.

 International career

-At international youth level, Centurión was a member of the Argentina U20 squad that took part at the 2013 South American Youth Football Championship; he made three appearances throughout the tournament, as the nation suffered a first–round elimination.
+At international youth level, Centurión was a member of the Argentina U20 squad that took part at the 2013 South American Youth Football Championship; he made three appearances throughout the tournament, as the nation suffered a first-round elimination.

-In May 2018, he was named in Argentina's preliminary 35 man squad for the 2018 FIFA World Cup in Russia by manager Jorge Sampaoli.
+In May 2018, he was named in Argentina's preliminary 35-man squad for the 2018 FIFA World Cup in Russia by manager Jorge Sampaoli.